apomarn/little-red-riding-hood/README.md

 ![evade the wolves](https://i.ibb.co/SB5tbWQ/image.png)

-- While trying to not collide with the wolves you will to figure out how to find your way to grandmother's house since the map will be revealing while you walk through it.
+- While trying to not collide with the wolves you will need to figure out how to find your way to grandmother's house since the map will be revealing while you walk through it.